-As set out in note 22 to the consolidated financial statements, as at 31 December 2018, the Group had trade and bills receivables amounting to HK\$22,140,000, net of provision of HK\$5,692,000.
+As set out in Note 23 to the consolidated financial statements, as at 31 December 2019, the Group had trade and bills receivables amounting to HK\$27,615,000, net of provision for impairment of HK\$6,976,000.

 The Group applies HKFRS 9 simplified approach to measure expected credit loss ("ECL").
 Trade receivables have been assessed for impairment both on an individual basis and on a collective group basis based on different credit risk characteristics.

-Management is required to carry out an estimation at the reporting date of ECL, which is judgemental and may be subjected to management bias.
 Our audit procedures in relation to the management's impairment assessment of trade and bills receivables included: